lief-project/LIEF/doc/sphinx/tutorials/13_pe_authenticode.rst

   Signature ok!
   iPhone:~ root#

-Whilst this example is quite useless, it emphasizes the purpose of this project:
+While this example may seem niche, it highlights the project's purpose:

-- Provide a cross-platform and cross-format library
+- Providing a cross-platform and cross-format library.
-- Expose a high-level API (Python) as well as a (more or less) low-level API (C++)
+- Exposing both a high-level API (Python) and a low-level API (C++).
-- Few dependencies so that the static version of LIEF does not need external libraries [#]_.
+- Minimizing dependencies so that the static version of LIEF does not require external libraries [#]_.

 ..  code-block:: console